Second Baby Registry: What to Reuse, What to Replace, What to Skip

 Is it okay to ask for diapers and wipes on a second registry?

 Absolutely.
-Diapers and wipes are consumables you'll always need.
-Registering for a variety of sizes is practical and most friends and family are happy to give guaranteed necessities.
+Diapers and wipes are consumables you'll always need, and registering across multiple sizes is practical.
+Most friends and family are happy to give something they know will get used.

 What if my second baby is a different gender than my first?